 Shawn in the earlier seasons.
 Pretty much every misfortune, big and small, that can possibly befall a kid and still be appropriate to be shown on a family sitcom happened to him.
 However, he alternated between this and The Woobie, as some of his problems (such as Parental Abandonment) would have verged into Dude, Not Funny! had they been Played for Laughs.

 Walter White, on the other hand, is a clear Deconstruction.
 It's implied that everything he's doing stems, in part, from his feeling that he's been a Butt Monkey throughout his entire life, and that he's out to make his mark and get revenge on the world that mistreated him.
-To an extent he may be right, but it also ignores the fact that a great deal of his misfortunes were a direct consequence of his own poor decisions and flaws, particularly his Pride.
+To an extent, he may be right, but it also ignores the fact that many of his misfortunes were a direct consequence of his own poor decisions and flaws, particularly his Pride.

 Andrew also frequently abused in the seventh season, though really no more than he deserved.